CitalKishan/offlineFirstPrototype/README.md

 delete all images
 turn internet on
-check if all images are deleted from cloud
+check if all images are deleted from cloud upload multiple images and at the time of uploading turn internet off turn internet on check how many pics uploaded to cloud delete all pics

 Persistent storage
-turn internet off
-upload an image
-reload the app
-check if image is showing in the app turn internet on check if image uploaded to the cloud turn internet off deleted image
+upload multiple images and at the time of uploading turn internet off reload app turn internet on check how many pics uploaded to cloud delete all pics turn internet off upload an image reload the app turn internet on open app check if image is showing in the app check if image uploaded to the cloud turn internet off deleted image